5 Ways to Cut Staffing Costs While Maintaining Patient Care

-Healthcare facilities fill positions in order to retain a full staff to lower mortality rates, decrease hospital readmissions, and reduce worker fatigue.
+Healthcare facilities fill positions to retain a full staff to lower mortality rates, decrease hospital readmissions, and reduce worker fatigue.
 While most providers appreciate the opportunity to hire highly trained professionals to bolster their workforce, financial concerns may prove a hindrance.
 Incorporate some or all of the practices described below and you may soon find that maintaining sufficient staff levels doesn’t have to break the budget.

 Consider these five ways to cut costs while maintaining high-quality care: